 Booking where you will be staying in advance saves any hassle upon arrival, and allows you to effectively plan your trip around where you will be.
 Depending on how much you want to spend, it is worth reading some traveller reviews to minimise the chance you will arrive to something unexpected.
 When ready, take a look at the following booking sites for some of the best rates for accommodation.

-Whilst the comparison sites above are good, the sales offered by going direct to a hotel brand, such as the current up to 25% off at Hilton, can work out as better value.
+Whilst the comparison sites above are good, the sales offered by going direct to a hotel brand can work out as better value.

 It is also worth mentioning that brands such as IHG (which encompasses 12 hotel brands, including: InterContinental, Crowne Plaza, and Holiday Inn) advertise that they offer their best rates to their reward club members.
 Check out our article on IHG Rewards Club, for more information.